apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Unable to batch tensor elements

 RunInference uses dynamic batching.
-However, the RunInference API cannot batch tensor elements of different sizes, because `torch.stack()` expects tensors of the same length.
+However, the RunInference API cannot batch tensor elements of different sizes, so samples passed to teh RunInferene transform must be the same dimension or length.
 If you provide images of different sizes or word embeddings of different lengths, errors might occur.

 To avoid this issue, either use elements of the same size, or disable batching.